mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 }
 ```

-Here we use *@ObjectBinding Property Wrapper* to bind our *EpisodesView* to *PodcastPlayer* class, and as soon as current *View* or any other *View* attached to *PodcastPlayer* object change it, *SwiftUI* will rebuild all *Views* bound to that *PodcastPlayer* object.
+Here we use *@ObservedObject Property Wrapper* to bind our *EpisodesView* to *PodcastPlayer* class, and as soon as current *View* or any other *View* attached to *PodcastPlayer* object change it, *SwiftUI* will rebuild all *Views* bound to that *PodcastPlayer* object.

 #### @EnvironmentObject
-Instead of passing *BindableObject* via init method of our View we can implicitly inject it into *Environment* of our *View* hierarchy.
-By doing this, we create the opportunity for all child *View* of current *Environment* access to this *BindableObject*.
+Instead of passing *ObservedObject* via init method of our View we can implicitly inject it into *Environment* of our *View* hierarchy.
+By doing this, we create the opportunity for all child *View* of current *Environment* access to this *ObservableObject*.

 ```swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {